guidokessels/javascript-styleguide/STYLEGUIDE.md

 ## Function Declarations

 - Functions should be declared before they are used.
-- When a function is not a method (that is, not attached to an object), it should be defined using the function declaration format (not function expression format or using the `Function` constructor).
-There should be no space between the function name and the opening parenthesis.
-There should be one space between the closing parenthesis and the right brace.
-The right brace should be on the same line as the `function` keyword.
-There should be no space after the opening parenthesis or before the closing parenthesis.
-Named arguments should have a space after the comma but not before it.
-The function body should be indented one level.
 - Function declarations should have the following format:

     ```javascript